 » Infectious Diseases

-Specialists in the Division of Infectious Diseases at DMC Children's Hospital of Michigan provide a wide range of consultative and direct care services for all types of infectious diseases in patients ranging from birth to 21 years of age.
+Specialists in the Division of Infectious Diseases at Children's Hospital of Michigan at the Detroit Medical Center provide a wide range of consultative and direct care services for all types of infectious diseases in patients ranging from birth to 21 years of age.
 These services include diagnosis and management of difficult infectious diseases cases as well as antibiotic recommendations.

 A 26-bed inpatient unit is devoted for the care of patients with infectious diseases under the direct supervision of one of the attending staff.
 Nurses on the unit are dedicated to the care of such patients.
 The division also provides consultative service to all other medical and surgical units at the Children's Hospital of Michigan.